 The Partnership and members of the Agriculture, Feral Hogs and Wildlife Workgroup, the Recreation and Hunting Workgroup and the Wastewater and Septic Workgroup dedicated significant time and effort to identify the potential bacteria sources in the Double Bayou Watershed.
 Potential sources of bacteria identified through the process were: feral hogs, cattle, goats, horses, deer and wastewater.
-Through scientific analysis using sampled bacteria concentrations and flow measurements, researchers supporting the Partnership determined a load reduction goal in bacteria loads in order to meet the state water quality standard.
-This information was used to set goals and milestones for the implementation of management measures aimed at reducing bacteria levels in the watershed.
+Through scientific analysis using sampled bacteria concentrations and flow measurements, researchers supporting the Partnership determined bacteria load reduction goals.
+This information was used to set goals and milestones for implementation of management measures aimed at reducing bacteria levels in the watershed.
 Based on data analysis, including water quality data and watershed characteristics, the workgroups recommended management measures to reduce bacteria levels in the watershed.

-The Wastewater and Septic Workgroup and the Partnership worked closely with local government personnel to identify wastewater management measures.
-Extending sanitary sewer service to areas not currently served will be a specific target for improvements, as will reducing infiltration and inflow to the City's wastewater system.
+The Wastewater and Septic Workgroup, along with the Partnership, worked closely with local government personnel to identify wastewater management measures.
+Extending sanitary sewer service to areas not currently served is a specific target for improvement, reducing infiltration and inflow to the City's wastewater system is also a priority.
 The Partnership's Watershed Coordinator will work with Texas A&M AgriLife Extension to provide education programs for homeowners with septic systems, as well as seek funding to provide financial assistance to those who are unable to repair failing systems.